helenmurugan/true-words-quiz/README.md

     * In Source select "Deploy from a branch".
     * In Branch select "main".
     * Select Save.
-    * After several minutes the live site was deployed [here](https://helenmurugan.github.io/true-words-quiz/index.html)
+    * After several minutes the live site was deployed at this URL [https://helenmurugan.github.io/true-words-quiz/index.html](https://helenmurugan.github.io/true-words-quiz/index.html)

 ## Credits
 ### Code